 The restriction to $E_\infty$-algebras is not an issue in our case of interest since the cochain complex $C^\ast(X)$ is indeed an $E_\infty$-algebra.
-We study \emph the {higher Hochschild chains} for $E_\infty$-algebras and modules in Section \ref{SS:FactandHHforEinfty}, which is modeled over spaces in the same way the usual Hochschild (co)chain is modeled on circles.
+We study the \emph{higher Hochschild (co)chains} for $E_\infty$-algebras and modules in Section \ref{SS:FactandHHforEinfty}, which are modeled over spaces in the same way the usual Hochschild (co)chains are modeled on circles.
 More precisely, this is a rule that assigns to any space $X$, $E_\infty$-algebra $A$, and $A$-module $M$, a chain complex $CH_X(A,M)$, \emph{functorial in every argument}, such that for $X=S^1$, one recovers the usual Hochschild chains.
-The functoriality with respect to spaces is a key feature which allows us to derive algebraic operations on the higher Hochschild chain complexes from maps of topological spaces.
-In particular, for any pointed space $X$, $CH_X(A)$ is naturally an $A\cong CH_{pt}(A)$-module which allows to define \emph{higher Hochschild cochains} $CH^X(A,M) = Hom_A(CH_X(A),M)$ over any pointed space $X$ by dualizing the Hochschild chains (as $A$-modules), see Section \ref{SS:coHHEinfty}.
-The relationship with $E_n$-Hochschild cohomology is given by the fact that, for any $E_\infty$-algebra $A$, the Hochschild cochains over the $n$-dimensional sphere $S^n$ of $A$ with value in itself coincides with its $E_n$-Hochschild cohomology. \begin{prop} Let $f:A\to B$ be a map of $E_\infty$-algebra and let $B$ be endowed with the induced $A$-$E_\infty$-module structure.
-Then there is a natural equivalence of $E_n$-algebras:
+The functoriality with respect to spaces is a key feature which allows us to derive algebraic operations on the higher Hochschild (co)chain complexes from maps of topological spaces.

-\end{prop} Higher Hochschild chains have a good axiomatic characterization (similar to Eilenberg-Steenrod axioms) which formally follows from the fact that $E_\infty$-algebras are tensored over spaces, see Corollary \ref{C:properties} in Section \ref{SS:AxiomHH}.

-The aforementioned relationship between free loop spaces and Hochschild chains generalize to every space taking advantage of its functoriality with respect to maps of spaces.
-In fact, we prove (in Theorem~\ref{T:Einftymapping}) that there is a natural map of $E_\infty$-algebras $CH_Y(C^\ast(X))\to C^\ast(Map(Y,X))$ which is a quasi-isomorphism when $X$ is $\dim(Y)$-connected.
-This is an $E_\infty$-analogue of our previous result~\cite{GTZ} for CDGA's in characteristic zero (where we used generalizations of Chen {\em iterated integrals}).
+Higher Hochschild chains have a good axiomatic characterization (similar to Eilenberg-Steenrod axioms) which formally follows from the fact that $E_\infty$-algebras are tensored over spaces, see Corollary \ref{C:properties} in Section \ref{SS:AxiomHH}.
+This allows to generalize the aforementioned relationship between free loop spaces and Hochschild chains to every space.
+In fact, we prove (Theorem~\ref{T:Einftymapping}) that there is a natural map of $E_\infty$-algebras $CH_Y(C^\ast(X))\to C^\ast(Map(Y,X))$ which is a quasi-isomorphism when $X$ is $\dim(Y)$-connected.
+This is an $E_\infty$-analogue of our previous result~\cite{GTZ} for CDGA's in characteristic zero (using generalizations of Chen {\em iterated integrals}).

 In Section~\ref{S:Operation}, we study the algebraic structure of higher Hochschild cochains.
-We first define, for any $A$-$E_\infty$-algebra $B,$ the (associative) \emph{wedge product}
+We first define, for any $E_\infty$-$A$-algebra $B,$ the (associative) \emph{wedge product}